mgjr-73/cybersecurity-portfolio/SOC-IR/LetsDefend/SOC-Alerts/EventID-316_SOC338_Lumma-Stealer.md

 # Analyst Perspective
 The investigation demonstrated that no individual telemetry source provided the complete picture.
 Email telemetry established the initial phishing event, threat intelligence provided context about the infrastructure, browser history established user interaction, and endpoint telemetry revealed subsequent PowerShell activity.

 The approximately 14-hour gap between the phishing email and endpoint execution also demonstrated the importance of timeline analysis.
 While the delay was significant, the available evidence was insufficient to determine exactly why it occurred.
-However, the findings on Malware-Traffic-Analysis.net supports the Lumma Stealer behavior for this particular case.
+However, the findings on Malware-Traffic-Analysis.net provided additional context that was consistent with the observed Lumma Stealer behavior.

 ## Important Questions
 - Is the email actually malicious?